 How to Turn ON /OFF Factory Reset Protection On Samsung Galaxy

-Factory Reset Protection (FRP) locks helps you to use your Samsung /Google account to prevent others from activating your device if in case you lost or it gets stolen.
-Similar to the Apple, “Find my iPhone” security but a bit weaker when compared to iCloud security.
+Factory Reset Protection (FRP) locks help you to use your Samsung /Google account to prevent others from activating your device if in case you lost or it gets stolen.
+Similar to Apple, “Find my iPhone” security but a bit weaker when compared to iCloud security.
 Because the FRP security on Android is in its initial stages and can be easily bypassed using different methods and software boxes.

 With the release of Android Lollipop, FRP was introduced to make your Android device and personal data safer if in case you lost your device.
 As no one will be able to access your device unless they have access to your Google account.

-Turn ON /OFF Factory Reset Protection
+Turn-ON /OFF Factory Reset Protection

 This step-by-step guide will help you to learn how to enable or disable the FRP option on Android.